Telefónica: Investments and collaborations

 Telefónica is a supporter of the Hybrid Broadcast Broadband TV (HbbTV) initiative that is promoting and establishing an open European standard for hybrid set-top boxes for the reception of broadcast TV and broadband multimedia applications with a single user interface, and has run pilot HbbTV services in Spain.

 Telefónica's Wayra subsidiary first launched in Latin America and Spain in 2011 to provide seed investment and mentoring to new companies.
 Since its inception, Wayra has backed over 300 companies including Trustev, Venddo, Cloudwear and NFWare.

 As of 1 December 2014, the Firefox web browser includes the Firefox Hello WebRTC feature, that allows real-time voice and video online chats.
 Firefox Hello is powered by Telefónica and was also co-developed by Telefónica.

 In September 2017, Nokia and Telefónica signed an agreement in order to evaluate technologies enabling an efficient network evolution to 5G in line with Telefónica's business objectives.

+In 2021, Telefónica Global Solutions entered into an agreement with IDT Carrier Services (now IDT Global) to enable direct international SMS transmission between the two networks.
+The partnership was reported by telecom industry media and aimed at improving the efficiency of global messaging interconnection.